rsperberg/rsperberg.github.io/_posts/2015-02-15-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/es6-generators.png" %}

-A series of blog postson ES6 generators: “Whether you realized it or not, you’ve always been able to assume something fairly fundamental about your functions: once the function starts running, it will always run to completion before any other JS code can run....
+A series of blog posts on ES6 generators: “Whether you realized it or not, you’ve always been able to assume something fairly fundamental about your functions: once the function starts running, it will always run to completion before any other JS code can run....

 “With ES6 generators, we have a different kind of function, which may be paused in the middle, one or many times, and resumed later, allowing other code to run during these paused periods.” <br />
 _By Kyle Simpson.
 Published at davidwalsh.com, July – August 2014_